Kyra Elzy: Coaching career

 Elzy served as an assistant coach at Western Kentucky and Kansas before joining Matthew Mitchell's staff at Kentucky as an assistant ahead of the 2008 season.
-She then served as associate head coach from 2010-2012 before returning to her alma mater as part of Holly Warlick's initial staff at Tennessee.
+She then served as associate head coach from 2010 to 2012 before returning to her alma mater as part of Holly Warlick's initial staff at Tennessee.

 In 2016, Elzy was re-hired by Mitchell as associate head coach at Kentucky before being named interim head coach following Mitchell's retirement in 2020.
-Following a 6-0 start to the 2020-21 season, Kentucky removed the interim tag from Elzy, making her permanent head coach.
+Following a 6–0 start to the 2020-21 season, Kentucky removed the interim tag from Elzy, making her permanent head coach.

 On March 11, 2024, following back-to-back losing seasons and after failing to qualify for the NCAA Tournament in consecutive years, Kentucky announced that Elzy had been fired as head coach.

 Elzy was hired to be an assistant coach on Kara Lawson's staff at Duke in the summer of 2024.